CoRS-Tech/DiscordCyberBot/TermsOfService.md

 2.1.
 You agree not to use the Bot for any unlawful or prohibited activities.

 2.2.
-You shall not attempt to disrupt, interfere with, or gain unauthorized access to the Bot or its associated systems.
+You shall not attempt to disrupt, interfere with, or gain unauthorised access to the Bot or its associated systems.

 2.3.
 You shall not use the Bot to distribute spam, malware, or any other harmful content described in Discord's Community Guidelines.